 A Canadian company with a well curated selection of garment fabrics, including bra-making supplies.
 Be mindful of customs/shipping for US customers.

-A small but lovely selection of fabric, yarn, and patterns.
+A very nicely curated selection of fabric and patterns.

 A UK source of lovely ethical garment fabrics.
 With the current state of the British Pound, the prices are quite reasonable.